-We at NTRF hold to the Doctrines of Grace, New Covenant Theology and the Chicago Statement on Biblical Inerrancy.
+For over twenty-five years, we have provided church leaders in the Americas, Asia, Europe, Africa and Oceania with resources and training in how the early church met together in community.
 The essential tenets of the faith to which we subscribe are identical to those found in the doctrinal statements of any sound evangelical institution.
 Our favorite statement of faith is the First London Baptist Confession of 1646.
-In short, we advocate orthodox Evangelical Christian theology poured into the wine skin of New Testament church practice as established by the apostles.
+In short, we advocate historic, orthodox Christianity poured into the wineskin of New Testament church practice as seen on the pages of Scripture.
 Our goal is to be Christ honoring and thoroughly biblical in every area concerning our church life.

 Stephen E. Atkerson

 Stephen E. Atkerson (M.Div., Mid-America Baptist Seminary) helps church leaders discover simple growth strategies given by Jesus to the early church.
 For over 30 years, he has worked with evangelists, missionaries, church planters, and pastors in Asia, the Americas, Europe and Africa.
 He is one of the pastors of a Southern Baptist church he planted in 1991, and is President of the New Testament Reformation Fellowship (NTRF.org).

 Ed holds an M. Div. from Biblical Theological Seminary in Philadelphia, served as an elder in both Baptist and Missionary Alliance churches in New England before planting a church in Connecticut.
 In 2001 he began hosting an annual conference on early church practice.
 Ed later moved to Georgia, where he served several years as an elder at a Southern Baptist church.
 He recently launched out to plant a new church in Athens.
 He also tutors pastors in New Testament Greek, and travels extensively sharing the Gospel on college campuses with a ministry called The Great Exchange.